Chris Evangelou: Professional career

 As a professional, Evangelou was offered contracts at several boxing gyms.
 He went to the Wildcard Boxing Gym in Los Angeles, California to meet acclaimed boxing trainers Freddie Roach and Jesse Reid.
 After a sparring session, the coaches at the Wildcard Boxing Gym offered Evangelou a contract but he refused because he wanted to stay in the UK, where his family and fans were.
 He also spent time training with boxing legend Ricky Hatton.
 Evangelou was considering signing with Hatton's camp and also the camp of Calzaghe Promotions, a boxing organization run by former World Boxing Organization super middleweight champion Joe Calzaghe.
 Evangelou finally decided to sign for Matchroom Promotions which is part of the Barry Hearn sporting group.

 Evangelou suffered his first defeat on 8 September 2012 to Danny Connor 98–94 in a ten-round competition at London's Alexandra Palace.
 The decision was questioned by many boxing pundits and professionals who had thought it a clear win for Evangelou.
 In July 2011, he set a goal to be fighting for an English title by the end of the year.
 In an interview in March 2012 with World Boxing News, he said that he would like to compete against Darren Hamilton for the Southern Area Belt to earn a spot in the rankings as one of Britain's top 10 fighters.

 A rematch with Danny Connor ended with a 97–93 victory to Connor who knocked Evangelou down twice in the 7th round.
 Evangelou suffered a further loss on 30 November 2013 on points 56–59 to Ashley Mayall making a 3rd defeat in a row.

 In 2014 Evangelou won both bouts he contested, a points win 40–37 over journeyman Dan Carr and a first-round KO of Mick Mills.

 Evangelou was scheduled to face Zoran Cvek on 27 September 2014 for the International Masters Welterweight Title.

 Evangelou is managed by his father Costakis Evangelou, who handles publicity and sponsorship for his son.

 Evangelou's older brother Andreas "The Ace" Evangelou is also a boxer and is undefeated in the light heavyweight division.

 Professional boxing record

-Professional acting career
+Acting career

 Evangelou retired from boxing to pursue acting.
 He appeared in the Guy Ritchie film, The Gentlemen, as a boxer/hitman named "Primetime."
 Later in 2020, Evangelou released a short film called Shadow Boxer that tackled the topic of mental health in the boxing community.
 The short was sent to the film festival circuit.

+In 2023, Evangelou started portraying Troy in EastEnders.